Jay23Cee/Nikon_850_website/README.md

     need to change the px to rem or em. need to make it web responsive
     still need to add the about and details with images. (not a carousel!).

+1/17/2021:
+    Added information to the About Section.
+    Needs CSS styling.
+    also need to add where to shop.